hocuscodus/qed-lang/index.md

   if (this.start_)
     this.start_([], function(_ret) {});
 </script>

-To showcase QED simplicity and power, here is how a basic counter (in seconds) is implemented in QED.

-{% include sandboxframe.html qedsrc="counter.qed" code="65" gui="97" height="115px" autorun=true %}

 Take the [quick tour]({{ site.baseurl }}/tour) for an overview of how QED works!
 You may also take a look at the [demos]({{ site.baseurl }}/demos) or, if you want a deeper understanding, the [tutorial]({{ site.baseurl }}/tutorial/qed-basics).
 There's also a [FAQ]({{ site.baseurl }}/faq) that will grow over time.